- Dietary supplements are also called food supplements or nutritional supplements.

 What are the risks of using supplements?

-While the body requires a certain amount of each nutrient, higher amounts are not necessarily better.
+While your body needs a certain amount of each nutrient, higher amounts are not necessarily better.
 In fact, getting more than you need can sometimes cause harm.

 For example, large doses of vitamin B6 can damage the nervous system, and taking vitamin A, C, or E supplements while you are pregnant can cause serious harm to your baby.
-Some supplements can also interact with other medicines you are taking.
+Some supplements can also interact with other medicines you are taking, making them dangerous or less effective.

-The best way to make sure any supplements you plan to take are safe is to check with your pharmacist or doctor.
+Dietary supplements can have side effects or interact with other medicines, and may be dangerous in overdose.
+In Australia, the Therapeutic Goods Administration (TGA) regulate all vitamins for safety and quality.
+Be especially careful when buying dietary supplements from overseas.
+The best way to make sure any supplements you plan to take are safe, is to check with your pharmacist or doctor.

 What is the alternative to supplements?

-If you are worried that you are not getting all the nutrients you need, talk to your doctor or consult a dietitian.
+If you are worried that you are not getting all the nutrients you need, talk to your doctor or ask a dietitian.

 Learn more here about the development and quality assurance of healthdirect content.